-You can use the show commands from an SSH session or through the management center CLI tool.
+You can use the show commands from an SSH session or through the Firepower Management Center CLI tool

-However, if the show command that you need to use is not available directly within the threat defense CLI, you will need make an SSH connection to the device to use the commands.
+However, if the show command that you need to use is not available directly within the Firepower Threat Defense CLI, you will need make an SSH connection to the device to use the commands.
 From the CLI, enter the following command sequence to enter Privileged EXEC mode within the diagnostic CLI.
 From there, you should be able to enter these otherwise unsupported show commands.